zwy-Giser/MetroGAN/README.md

 The paper is accepted by **KDD'22**.
 ## Dataset
-We are sorry that due to my mistake, I previously uploaded an incorrect version of the dataset.
+I'm sorry that due to my mistake, I previously uploaded an incorrect version of the dataset.
 Please use the latest version that has been corrected and reorganized (May 23rd).
 - 百度网盘（Baidu Netdisk）:
   链接: https://pan.baidu.com/s/1LlQtZrASIbhKVxkF6Fmnjg?pwd=0n67